 - low sodium beef/chicken broth

-There are many fruits and veggies that can add a huge nutritional boost to your pup’s diet.
-But, there are some that aren’t good for dogs.
-Moreover, certain parts of some fruits and veggies are beneficial, while others can be toxic.
-For example, the meat of an apple is great for dogs, but the seeds can be toxic!
+Natural foods like that can add a huge nutritional boost to your dog's diet.
+But, there are also some that aren't good for dogs.
+Moreover, while certain parts of some fruits and veggies are beneficial, others can be toxic.
+For example, the meat of an apple is great for dogs, but apple seeds can be toxic.

 - apples (cored)